While writing this GUIDE on “How to choose best barbell for home gym”, I dove too deep into finding out the best barbell in India.🧐

 Specifically, only they would benefit more from these than any taller men/ women who are already quite strong.
 View them as short, light-weighted multi-purpose barbells, with the same knurling marks and revolving sleeves but made for shorter athletes.

-The women barbell is designed keeping the average height difference between men and women in mind.
-If you are experienced and are used to training with a 20 kg barbell then this won’t help, but for shorter people, these barbells would certainly make learning the lift easier.
+The women’s barbell is designed to keep the average height difference between men and women in mind.
+If you are experienced and are used to training with a 20 kg barbell, then this won’t help, but for shorter people, these barbells would certainly make learning the lift easier.

 Who should buy them?

-Finally, there is no harm in using a women’s barbell👧.
+Finally, there is no harm in using a women’s barbell India👧.
 Most of the weights will come from the added weight plates, and this barbell will still be able to hold the 600 kgs weight easily.

 Overall, a women’s barbell isn’t needed, but many people may prefer a lighter, smaller barbell. 😄